creationix/howtonode.org/articles/node-and-mongo.markdown

 just might have considered using MongoDB.

 The rationale is certainly there.
-Working with Node's JavaScript means that MongoDB documents get their most natural representation
-- as JSON - right in the application layer.
+Working with Node's JavaScript means that MongoDB documents get their most natural representation—as JSON—right in the application layer.
 There's also significant continuity between your application and the MongoDB shell, since the shell is essentially a JavaScript interpreter, so you don't have to change languages when moving from application to